 - EBITDA: a non-GAAP measure that reflects our earnings before interest, taxes, depreciation, and amortization expense.
-EBITDA is used for internal management purposes as a financial measure that reflects our core operating performance. - Adjusted EBITDA: a non-GAAP measure that reflects EBITDA, and further adjusts for letter of credit fees, equity-based compensation expense, net gains or losses on property disposals, restructuring professional fees and other transaction costs related to issuances of debt, non-recurring consulting fees, expenses associated with certain lump sum payments to our union employees, and gains or losses from permitted dispositions and discontinued operations, among other items, as defined in our credit facilities.
+EBITDA is used for internal management purposes as a financial measure that reflects our core operating performance. - Adjusted EBITDA: a non-GAAP measure that reflects EBITDA, and further adjusts for certain net gains or losses on property disposals, letter of credit expenses, transaction costs related to issuances of debt, non-recurring consulting fees, permitted dispositions and discontinued operations, equity-based compensation expense, non-union pension settlement charges, and expenses associated with certain lump sum payments to our union employees, among other items, as defined in our credit facilities.
 Adjusted EBITDA is used for internal management purposes as a financial measure that reflects core operating performance, to measure compliance with certain financial covenants in our credit facilities and to determine certain executive bonus compensation.